decred/dcrtime/api/v2/api.md

 	`digests`

-	Digests contains all digests grouped and anchored on the collection.
+	Digests contains all digests grouped and anchored on that timestamp collection.

 * **Example**